 FACTOIDS & TRIVIA

 The ASAT Bass Signature shown here is an interesting transitional example from the BBE period.
 The new owners of G&L made sweeping changes almost immediately after taking over the company in November 1991.
-This bass has a Leo-era slab body with output jack plate, but the neck is from early 1992 and has different tuner posts (satin finish with shoulder vs. polished aluminum conical), a semi-gloss neck finish (Leo-era necks were high gloss and later BBE-era necks were satin), and a thinner neck thickness behind the nut.
-This bass retains the thin veneer fingerboard of the Leo-era.
-Later in 1992, BBE switched to a thick veneer board and by 1993 the boards were slab.
+This bass has a Leo-era slab body with output jack plate, but the neck is from early 1992 and has different tuner posts (satin finish with shoulder vs. polished aluminum conical), a semi-gloss neck finish (Leo-era necks were high gloss and later BBE-era necks were satin), and a scooped contour behind the nut.
+This bass retains the thin veneer fingerboard of the Leo-era, but later in 1992 BBE switched to a thick veneer board.
+By 1993 the fingerboards were slab cut.
 Most importantly, the BBE-era ASAT Basses (and L-2000s) used a different preamp labelled as Version 1.0 on the circuit board.
 This circuit uses a different op-amp and a series/parallel humbucking switch in place of the former coil splitter.
 This results in a different sounding ASAT Bass.
 Around 1999, G&L revised the preamp once again (Version 1.1) using the original Leo-era op-amp and similar circuit, but retained the series/parallel selector.

 G&L ASAT BASS Signature (early 1992)